Faculty in Residence Program

-“Sharing my experience and knowledge has been a highlight of my time as NDSU's faculty in residence.
-But the amount of my own learning from students is something I didn’t expect.”
-Justin Wageman, School of Education, past Faculty in Residence
+“Sharing my experience and knowledge has been a highlight of my time as NDSU's Faculty in Residence.
+But the amount of my own learning from students is something I didn’t expect. ” Justin Wageman, School of Education, Faculty in Residence 2015-2018

 Community Seeking Faculty in Residence